Djohnnie/IntroductionToOrleans-DotNetDeveloperDays-2022/README.md

 # IntroductionToOrleans-DotNetDeveloperDays-2022
-Introduction to project Orleans for your distributed applications - NDC Oslo 2022
+Introduction to project Orleans for your distributed applications - .NET Developer Days 2022